Ballinlough Castle is located just a few minutes north of Delvin on the N52.

 The ground floor contains a large drawing room and dining room with four first-floor bedrooms approached by a vaulted corridor above.
 The spacious interiors have what may be the tallest windows in a private house of this period, overlooking the woods and lake.

-In recent times, the Castle and its grounds have played host to a number of large scale events including the Irish Country Fair, “Muck It” and of course Body&Soul.
+In recent times, the Castle and its grounds have played host to a number of large scale events including the award winning Body&Soul Festival each June.

 Please note that the castle and its grounds are not generally open to the public.